hardikjp7/Wings-Nov-25/Tableau_course_QA.md

 You are given the data of students that contains many tables under one schema.
 Which feature will help you extract the information from the tables?

-**Options:**

-A. Union
+Union

-B. Key-column pair
+Key-column pair

-C. Groups
+Groups

-D. Tasks
+Tasks

-**Correct Answer: A** - Union helps combine data from multiple tables with similar structure.
+**Correct Answer:** **Union**

 ---

 ## Question No. 35

-You created a column chart with the product name and price and got a chart with the same color for all the columns.
-Which of the following steps should you follow to assign one color for each column?
+You created a column chart with the product name and price and got a chart with the same color for all the columns, Which of the following steps should you follow to assign one color for each column?

-**Options:**

-A. Drag and drop the price in the color marks card and change the measure to continuous
+Drag and drop the price in the color marks card and change the measure to continuous

-B. Drag and drop the price in the color marks card and change the measure to discrete.
+Drag and drop the price in the color marks card and change the measure to discrete.

-C. Drag and drop the price into colors.
+Drag and drop the price into colors.

-D. Drag and drop the product name into colors.
+Drag and drop the product name into colors.

-**Correct Answer: D** - Drag and drop the product name into colors.
-This assigns a unique color to each product category.
+**Correct Answer:** **Drag and drop the product name into colors.**

 ---